ceu-arduino/driver-gpio/README.md

 #include "gpio.ceu"
 ```

-To use a pin as an `input` event, a program must include the corresponding
+To use a pin as a digital `input` event, a program must include the
-driver (if available).
+corresponding driver (if available).
 For instance, an Arduino UNO uses the `ATmega328p` MCU, which supports
 interrupts on pin 2: